 The best juice cleanse for a sugar detox

-We know sugar is an addiction which is hard to break (hello, lockdown!
-Go easy on yourself!) but if you’re wanting to try and break yours, or at least ease up on the sugar, Presscription’s sugar detox cleanse is designed for those struggling with their sugar and carb cravings.
+We know sugar is an addiction which is hard to break (even Davina McCall has spoken of her struggle to quit the sweet stuff) but if you’re wanting to try and break yours, or at least ease up on the sugar, Presscription’s sugar detox cleanse is designed for those struggling with their sugar and carb cravings.

 The best green juice cleanse